s-peiran/tp/docs/DeveloperGuide.md

 <img src="images/ModelManagerClassDiagram.png" width="300" />

-* stores the currently 'selected' `Contact` or `Meeting` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Contact>` or `ObservableList<Meeting>` respectively that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Contact` or `Meeting` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Contact>` or `ObservableList<Meeting>` respectively that can be 'observed' e.g. the UI can be bound to this list so that the UI can fetch this data into its `AppState` class when necessary, and reflect these changes on the GUI.

 ### Storage component